idwise-team/interview-prep/README.md

 Our interview consists of 3 main components:

 1. Coding 30-45 minutes
 2. System Design 30-45 minutes
 3. Behavioural + Final Q&A 15-30 minutes

+## What will you need on the day?
+* ⏰ **Time:** Please block the time for the interview, 2.5 hours at least, as some of the parts can go over a bit..
+* 🌐 **Good Internet Conenction:** to ensure that your interview is not interrupted and you get the best experience.
+* 🎧 **Good Pair of Heaephones:** to allow the best communicatin.
+* 💻 **Computer:** it might seem obvious 🙂, but some candidates joined from their phones with no access to a computer, which wouldn't allow for the best interview experience!

 ## Coding Interview